McoreD/GPAutoResize/README.md

 [![](https://lh5.googleusercontent.com/-SxwcJsu66Ok/VTPChfmdvZI/AAAAAAACkjk/YSw09OcPnag/w603-h425-no/GPAR-Google%2B_Auto_Resize_2015-04-19_22-58-08.png)](https://getsharex.com)

 Notes:

+2015-09-15
-2015-09-15 I have received the following email regarding dmdifying photos in Google Photos folder in Google Drive.
+This application may not achieve what you are ultimately after.
+I have received the following email regarding modifying photos in Google Photos folder in Google Drive:

 Thank you for contacting the Google Drive Support Team!